If you love Thai cuisine, try out Basil, an authentic Thai cusine restaurant with several branches in the metro.

 Now, the phad thai (P360).
 The highly anticipated dish.
 My first time to try it, believe it or not.
 My whole family loved it, except me.

-Commonly served as a street food in Thailand, phad thai, or sometimes called Pad Thai, is a noodle dish stir-fried with eggs and tofu, and soaked in an array of flavors: fish sauce, garlic, dried shrimp, shallots, palm sugar, roasted peanuts, and red chilli pepper.
+Commonly served as a street food in Thailand, phad thai, or sometimes called Pad Thai, is a noodle dish stir-fried with eggs and tofu, and soaked in an array of flavors and ingredients: fish sauce, garlic, dried shrimp, shallots, palm sugar, roasted peanuts, and red chilli pepper.

-There’s a lot of going on in your mouth as you take your first bite, and I realized I’m not a fan.
+There’s a lot of going on in your mouth as you chew a mouthful of phad thai, and I realized I’m not a fan.
 I found it chiefly sour-y than sweet or salty, and the combo of flavors, although rich, do not agree with my taste buds.
 But I’m not crossing out phad thai from my life.
 I want to try it again someday—hopefully, one day, in the streets of Bangkok.

 Ayala Malls The 30th, 30 Meralco Ave, Ortigas Center, Pasig, Metro Manila.